 The Platinum ribbon designation is intended only as a guide when choosing a clinician or clinician group and should not be the sole factor in a member’s selection of a treatment professional.
 For more on ACE clinician evaluation program, click here.

-Due to state regulatory requirements, outpatient providers in the following six states are excluded from being publicly recognized for their Platinum achievement: California, Colorado, Maryland, Missouri, New York and Texas.
+Due to state regulatory requirements, outpatient providers in the following seven states are excluded from being publicly recognized for their Platinum achievement: California, Colorado, Maryland, Missouri, New York, Tennessee and Texas.

-Practitioners will be able to view their scores by logging into Provider Express with their Optum ID, clicking on the Provider Reports tab, and then clicking on "Achievements in Clinical Excellence" on the dashboard.
+Practitioners will be able to view their scores by logging into Provider Express with their One Healthcare ID, put your mouse over the More menu and then select Provider Reports, then click on "Achievements in Clinical Excellence" on the dashboard.
 Scores will be made available for viewing on or about November 1 annually.
 Clinicians will then have a 60-day period to review their data prior to any public recognition.
 Questions regarding ACE scores may be made by submitting an ACE Review Request Form.
 To ensure a timely review, it is important that you submit a review request within 30 days of being notified of your score.